Frequently Asked Questions

 However, if you've met your therapy goals much sooner, that's great!
 We would then discuss what frequency of meetings works best for you.

-• I am welcoming of any spiritual beliefs that matter to you and will support you in incorporating those resources into our work if they are helpful to you.
-Otherwise, I do not work from a religious perspective and regularly work with clients who do not have religious beliefs.
+• I do not work from any religious perspective.
+However, I am welcoming of any spiritual beliefs that matter to you and will gladly support you in incorporating those resources into our work if they are helpful to you.
+I regularly work with clients who do not have religious beliefs.

 • As a psychologist, I cannot prescribe medication, however I often coordinate care with psychiatrists and other health professionals who do prescribe medication.
 I provide a list of prescribers I trust if you do not have one.